GridOPTICS/GridPACK/src/applications/contingency_analysis/README.md

 The contingency analysis calculation produces a number of files summarize the results of the entire set of individual contingency simulations.
-These files are described below.
+Only results for contingencies that ran to completion are included.
+Calculations that failed either because of a numerical instability or because the calculations failed to converge are not included in the results.
+The output files are described below.

+**success.txt**: This file summarizes that results of each contingency and reports 1) whether the contingency calculation successfully ran to completion and 2) whether a violation was found.
+If a violation is found, the calculation reports on whether it was a on a bus, on a branch, or both.

 **vmag.txt**: This file contains the average value of the voltage magnitude for non-PV buses.
 It also contains the RMS fluctuations of the voltage magnitude